top of page

 The cemetery is still in use and currently contains approximately 4,300 graves.
 Some graves have been transferred to the Toepad, which were previously located at another Jewish cemetery in Rotterdam.

-Oudste Joodse Begraafplaats - Jan van Loonslaan - fotograaf Jan Donkers.PNG
+Oudste Joodse Begraafplaats - Jan van Loonslaan - fotograaf Jan Donkers

 Photo by Jan Donkers